luisrnandezc/jetbench/README.md

 ## Roadmap

-- Enhanced predictive maintenance algorithms
+- Expanded expense analytics and forecasting
-- Real-time engine monitoring integration
+- Real-time engine and flight data integration
-- Advanced analytics dashboards
+- Safety case management and automated briefings
-- Mobile application support
+- Mobile access for crews and maintenance teams
-- API documentation and third-party integrations
+- Third-party integrations and automated reporting
-- Automated report generation
 - Multi-tenant support for fleet operators